 Q: How long will it take to get an estimate?

 A: We try to streamline the process as much as possible.
-In many cases, a homeowner can send us a picture of the stump (use a quarter as a scale) and we can give an estimate within the hour!
+For stump removal quotes, a homeowner can send us a picture of the stump (use a quarter as a scale) and we can give an estimate within the hour!
+For other work such as tree trimming or removal, most quotes are given on the same day!

 Q: What is left after a stump is ground?